BradLarson/GPUImage/README.md

 Movies can be loaded into the framework via the GPUImageMovie class, filtered, and then written out using a GPUImageMovieWriter.
 GPUImageMovieWriter is also fast enough to record video in realtime from an iPhone 4's camera at 640x480, so a direct filtered video source can be fed into it.

-The following is an example of how you would load a sample movie, pass it through a pixellation and rotation filter, then record the result to disk as a 480 x 640 h.264 movie:
+The following is an example of how you would load a sample movie, pass it through a pixellation filter, then record the result to disk as a 480 x 640 h.264 movie:

 	movieFile = [[GPUImageMovie alloc] initWithURL:sampleURL];
 	pixellateFilter = [[GPUImagePixellateFilter alloc] init];
-	GPUImageRotationFilter *rotationFilter = [[GPUImageRotationFilter alloc] initWithRotation:kGPUImageRotateRight];

-	[movieFile addTarget:rotationFilter];
-	[rotationFilter addTarget:pixellateFilter];
+	[movieFile addTarget:pixellateFilter];

 	NSString *pathToMovie = [NSHomeDirectory() stringByAppendingPathComponent:@"Documents/Movie.m4v"];
 	unlink([pathToMovie UTF8String]);